Family business: father and son surgeons

 “But then I watched you put it back together and I said, ‘That’s something that I want to do.’
 That’s when I started getting interested in orthopedics.”

 Despite the proclivity, orthopedics wasn’t a forgone conclusion for either man when they were in school.
-Richard, who grew up in Los Angeles and went to Inglewood High School, had originally thought he wanted to be a dentist.
+Richard, who grew up in Los Angeles and went to Inglewood High School, had originally thought he wanted to be a dentist in Layton.
 He decided instead to go to medical school after some encouragement from his uncle Grover, a vascular surgeon.
 A year into med school, he started having doubts.

 “I really didn’t think I had made the right choice,” Richard said.
 “The medical part of being an internist just didn’t interest me.
 And then along came orthopedics and I said, ‘Boy, I can identify with this.’
 I’ve always been good with my hands.
 I just like building things.
 So it worked out fine and I’d do it again in a heartbeat.”